Cannabis Veg State Guide: Tips and Steps For the 6-Week Vegetative State

-By week 3, your cannabis plants should have entered the vegetative stage.
-This means you’re starting to see more of those stereotypical fan leaves, and the plant is doing its job, and your job is to try to create the best conditions for it to keep growing and producing those leaves.
-Here’s what that means and what you need:
+By week 3 of growing cannabis, your plants should have entered the vegetative stage.
+This means you’re starting to see more of those stereotypical fan leaves, and the plant is doing its job, and your job is to try to create the best conditions for it to keep growing more — leaf by leaf.
+Here’s what that means and what you need.

 WEEK TWO: EARLY VEGETATIVE STAGE